localstack/docs/content/en/user-guide/aws/rds/index.md

 ### Create an RDS cluster

 To create an RDS cluster, you can use the [`CreateDBCluster`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) API.
 The following command creates a new cluster with the name `db1` and the engine `aurora-postgresql`.
-The cluster will be created with a single instance, which will be used as the master instance.
-The instance will be created with the default username `test` and password `test`.
+Instances for the cluster must be added manually.

 {{< command >}}
 $ awslocal rds create-db-cluster \